-ASSET: Advancing Students for a Stronger Tomorrow (ASSET) allows eligible undocumented students to pay in-state tuition at Colorado’s public colleges and universities and receive the College Opportunity Fund Stipend.
-Students who attended a Colorado high school for at least 3 years & graduated from a Colorado high school may qualify for ASSET.
+ASSET: Advancing Students for a Stronger Tomorrow (ASSET) allows eligible undocumented students to pay in-state tuition at Colorado’s public colleges and universities, receive the College Opportunity Fund Stipend, and receive state financial aid if eligible based on need.
+Students who attended a Colorado high school for at least one year before graduation or were physically present in Colorado for at least one year immediately preceding the date they completed a high school equivalency examination in Colorado; AND have been physically present in Colorado for at least 12 consecutive months before enrolling in an institution of higher education will qualify for ASSET status.

 DACA: Students who hold a status of Deferred Action for Childhood Arrivals (DACA) and can demonstrate Colorado domicile may be considered for an in-state tuition rate.
 For information on establishing a Colorado domicile, please visit our Residency Page.

 Students who qualify for ASSET do not automatically qualify for DACA, and vice versa.
 A student may qualify for one but not the other, qualify for both, or qualify for neither.